MJKWoolnough/ics/README.md

 }
 ```

-PropAttendee defines an "Attendee" within a calendar component
+PropAttendee defines an "Attendee" within a calendar component.

 #### type PropCalendarScale